-<1>/ Firms that do business in four or more states or which account for over five percent of the sales of any particular product in a state are always included in the sample of firms required to file the report.
+<1>1/ In Form EIA-782B, firms that do business in four or more states or which account for over five percent of the sales of any particular product in a state are always included in the sample of firms required to file the report.
 A random sample of other firms is also selected.
-This random sample changes approximately every 12 months, but a firm may be reselected for subsequent sample.
+This random sample changes approximately every 12 months, but a firm may be reselected for subsequent samples.
 A firm that has been included in three consecutive random samples will generally not be included in a fourth consecutive sample, but may be included in a later sample.

-<2>/ The firm must make a good faith effort to provide reasonably accurate information that is consistent with the accounting records maintained by the firm.
+<2>2/ Form EIA-782B stipulates that the firm must make a good faith effort to provide reasonably accurate information that is consistent with the accounting records maintained by the firm.
 The firm must alert the EIA if the estimates are later found to be materially different from actual data.